kumu/docs/overview/kumus-architecture.md

 ![Elements, connections, and loops](/images/elements-connections-loops-bold.png)

-You can use these visual components in infinite different ways, but here are some common uses that we see:
+You can use these visual components in all kinds of different ways, but here are some common uses that we see:

 <table class="table borderless">
 <tbody>